 Measurable Completeness

 "How far to go?
-Until the new codebase matches every function and logic of the original."
+Until every function matches the original."

-This gives AI a clear ongoing reference and a precise destination.
-For models with large token limits and memory context โ like Opus โ they can handle everything at once.
-And even if a single pass isn't enough, you can break it down: "Take feature X from the Java project and add it to the Swift project now."
+For models with large token limits and memory — like Opus — they can handle everything at once.
+Even if a single pass isn't enough, break it down: "Take feature X from the Java project and add it to the Swift project now."

-# The Future: One Engineer + AI = Unlimited Potential
+🌊 The Future: One Pirate + AI = Unlimited Potential

-One scalable engineer + the best model + token budget = faster delivery, better security, no context-switching overhead
+One engineer + best model + token budget = faster delivery, better security, zero overhead

-When a product is usable, its features are functional, and its security is solid โ that's all you need to go live.
-I know many of you are already quietly grinding on your own products.
+When a product is usable, functional, and secure — that's all you need to go live.
 The era of the solo product owner is here.

-From beginners to senior engineers โ I hope everyone becomes a product owner in their own right.
+From beginners to senior engineers — I hope everyone becomes a Product Owner in their own right.
 The tools are here.
 The leverage is real.
-The only question is: what will you build?
+What will YOU build?